vhurna/azure_task_7_work_with_objects_in_powershell/README.md

     ```

 - After testing the script locally, make sure that the `result.json` is not commited to the repository (**othervise validation will fail**), and submit the solution for a review.

+## Hints

+- Use `Get-ChildItem` to get a list of files in the `data` directory.
+Feel free to explore the properties of the returned objects - they have separate properties for the full file path (suitable for the `Get-Content` comand) and for the file name (handy if you just need the file name).

+- You can get a region name by cutting a suffix '.json' from the file name.
+In Powershell, you can cut a substring from sting just by using 'Replace()' method of the string variable or property.
+It's easy, just try it:
+    ```
+        $stringVariable = "filename.json"
+        $stringVariable = $stringVariable.Replace('.json', '')
+        Write-Host $stringVariable
+    ```